-These pumpkin cheesecake cookies are the PERFECT fall dessert.
+These Pumpkin Cheesecake Cookies are the PERFECT fall dessert.
 Soft pumpkin cookie surrounds a silky cream cheese filling, all topped with a crunchy and sweet streusel topping.
 It’s a pumpkin cheesecake/coffee cake hybrid that is unlike any other pumpkin cookie!

-How to make a stuffed cookie
+How to make stuffed cookies

 Making stuffed cookies can seem a little daunting.
 You have to make sure the center doesn’t seep out and that you don’t over bake the actual cookie.
 Plus, how the heck do you even get that cream cheese in there?
 Trust me, it’s so easy to do… but a little messy.
 Just a little!

 The very first step in the recipe is to make the filling so they can freeze and set by the time the cookie dough is ready.
-This prevents the filling from turning into a soupy mess in the oven and allows your cookie to stay in tact while baking.
+This prevents the filling from turning into a soupy mess in the oven and allows your cookie to stay intact while baking.

 Now, I say it’s a little messy because of the cookie dough itself.
 Because it’s such a soft cookie and you’re working with pumpkin, it can get pretty sticky.
 To help with the mess, you also want to pre-scoop the cookie dough and refrigerate it for 1-2 hours.
 It will still be a little sticky but no where near what it would be if you tried to assemble them right away.
 And believe me… I’ve tried.
 When ready, you just press the frozen cream cheese into the chilled cookie dough, seal, and bake.
 Easy peasy!

 For more pumpkin recipes, check out my:

 - Healthy Pumpkin Bread with Oats (Gluten free!)

 - Easy Pumpkin Cinnamon Rolls